wenijinew/eu.tmux/README.md

 Python modules are use to generate dynamic palette, parse configuration file and theme file, generate Tmux commands to set options and bind keys.

 Bash scripts are use to accept client parameters, create dynamic configuration file or theme file, run generated Tmux commands to apply configurations and theme.

+Anybody are welcome to contribute for new features or fix bugs.
+Before you start, please carefully read [CONTRIBUTING](CONTRIBUTING.md) and [CODE OF CONDUCT](CODE_OF_CONDUCT.md).Please make sure you respect it.

 Learn more detail by reading the flow chart below: